 - Over 20,000 members

 - Nationally elected President and two Vice Presidents

 - Board elected Associate Secretary, Chair of the Committee on Sections, and members of the Budget and Audit Committees

 - 29 Sections

 - 12 SIGMAAs

-- An online digital library with a publication and other classroom resources
+- An online digital library with a three publications and other classroom resources

 - Two national meetings each year

 - Mathematics competitions for 500,000 middle and high school students each year